Last Updated on December 17, 2025 by Hannah Stephenson

 I also love the fact that they serve Vietnamese-style coffee with condensed milk.
 I lived in Vietnam for 2.5 years, and the coffee there is like nowhere else on Earth!

-So if you fancy breakfast with a buttery twist, this cool little spot on Loop Street is a fantastic place to try out.
+So if you fancy breakfast with a buttery twist, this cool little spot is a fantastic place to try out.
+The original Loop Street Branch is currently being renovated, but their newer location in Sea Point is open for business!

 13) Our Local